DanielAwesomeDev/Card_Game_War/README.md

 # Card_Game_War
 Card_game_war_OOP
-This is a card_game project in Python using OOP methods
+This is a card_game project in Python using OOP methods and UNITEST white box method